-#1 Sleep.
-Without a doubt, to me the number one thing I can do to improve my mental health is get better sleep.
-Its not always easy with a new or young baby, I know.
+Without a doubt, the number one thing I can do to improve my mental health is get better sleep.
+It’s not always easy with a new or young baby, I know.
 Really I do.
-But its vital for our well-being.
+But it’s vital for our well-being.
 If that means asking a family member to come over and watch the baby while you take a nap, or asking your spouse to let you sleep in on a Saturday, then do it.
 They say “it takes a village” for a reason.
 You cannot do it all alone on little to no sleep.

-#2 Healthy Eating.
 Personally I’ve found limiting carbs and gluten to be a big help in decreasing my anxiety.
-Getting good protein, and fresh fruits and veggies too.
-Its been a bit of trial and error with my diet to figure out what works best for me.
+Getting good protein, fresh fruits, and veggies too.
+It’s been a bit of trial and error with my diet to figure out what works best for me.
 But I encourage you to think about your own diet and how it might be affecting your mood.

-#4 Creative Outlets/Hobbies.
 For me, during my postpartum depression and anxiety, making jewelry was my savior.
-Now its drawing and writing/blogging.
-I know it may seem strange but finding ways to distract the mind and calm you can really help.
-Knitting, reading, gardening, cooking, singing, taking care of animals, scrap-booking, photography and the list goes on and on.
+Now it’s drawing and writing/blogging.
+I know it may seem strange, but finding ways to distract the mind and calm you can really help.
+Knitting, crocheting, reading, gardening, cooking, singing, taking care of animals, scrap-booking, photography; the list goes on and on.
 A friend actually just had knitting “prescribed” by her doctor for anxiety.
 I just love that.

-#5 Talking/Therapy.
 Of course talk therapy with a doctor can be exceedingly beneficial, but so can talking to a friend.
-Even joining online support groups and “chatting” with those who get it, like the amazing Postpartum Progress community, helps immensely.
-I say this all of the time: “saying the words takes away their power.”
+Even joining online support groups and “chatting” with those who get it, like the amazing Postpartum Progress community via our Facebook page or our private Smart Patients Forum, helps immensely.
+I say this all of the time: “Saying the words takes away their power.”
 Opening up to someone you trust and sharing your feelings and fears can absolutely help.

-#6 Supplements.
 From vitamins to minerals to herbs, there are a lot of things that might help you.
-Its best to work with your doctor or naturopath to come up with what’s right for you.
+It’s best to work with your doctor or naturopath to come up with what’s right for you.
 Things like Vitamin D or Magnesium deficiency can contribute to low energy and depression for example.
 St. John’s Wort has on occasion helped my anxiety.
 A friend of mine uses a tincture of herbs prescribed by her naturopath that has practically eliminated her chronic anxiety.
-So these things are certainly worth a look.
+Supplements are certainly worth a look.

-#9 Physical Relaxation.
 Examples include massage, chiropractic, acupuncture, even a facial.
-Oh such a great forms of self care!
+Oh, such a great forms of self-care!
 And you SO deserve it.